cipriancozma/Web-Accesibility/Readme.md

 - a negative value means that the element should be focusable, but should not be reachable via sequential keyboard navigation
 - 0 means that the element should be focusable and reachable via sequantial keyboard navigation, but its relative order is defined by the platform convention
 - a positive value means should be focusable and reachable via sequential keyboard navigation.
 If several elements share the same tabindex, their relative order follows their relative position in the document

+### Visual Considerations

+---

+To check color contrast online, use the [WebAIM contrast checker](https://webaim.org/resources/contrastchecker/ "WebAIM contrast checker")

+#### Colors and forms

+An important consideration for colorblind users is making sure that color isn't the only way users can tell if there is an error with the form.
+For instance, a red ring is not enough.
+Considering adding an icon or an error label.

+#### Visual impairments

+To simulate a number of visual impairments on any website, you can check out NoCoffee for Firefox.

+#### Setting Language & Fixing Markup

+Set the lang attribute both on the top level html tag as well as any sections where the language deviates from it

+It is important to fix markup errors, it is recommended that you find and fix the validation or parsing errors in HTML.

+For checking markup issues: [HTML Validator](https://validator.w3.org/feed/ "HTML Validator")

+#### Neurocognitive - Reduced Motion

+Users can set a "prefers reduced motion" setting in their operating system and we can read that setting from the CSS and swap out animations with more subtle effects